-- draw attention to our Online Safety Policy and procedures in newsletters, and on the school website; - encourage a partnership approach to online safety at home and at school which may include demonstration evenings, regular suggestions for safe home internet use, promoting educational online safety activities for families, or highlighting online safety issues at other attended events e.g. parent evenings and sports days;
+- draw attention to our Online Safety Policy and procedures in newsletters, and on the school website; - Advise parents on the details of the school procedure on the use of mobile phones by pupils whilst on school premises and educate pupils about the risks associated with the use of mobile phones both in school and more broadly, and the benefits of a mobile phone-free school environment; - encourage a partnership approach to online safety at home and at school which may include demonstration evenings, regular suggestions for safe home internet use, promoting educational online safety activities for families, or highlighting online safety issues at other attended events e.g. parent evenings and sports days; - ask parents and carers to read and sign the school Acceptable Use Agreement for younger pupils and discuss its implications with their children and offer support to do this if required; - provide information and guidance for families about on online safety in a variety of formats; - provide advice on useful resources and websites, filtering systems and educational and leisure activities which include responsible use of the Internet; - refer interested parents to organisations listed in the "Online safety Links";

-- ask parents and carers to read and sign the school Acceptable Use Agreement for younger pupils and discuss its implications with their children and offer support to do this if required; - provide information and guidance for families about on online safety in a variety of formats; - provide advice on useful resources and websites, filtering systems and educational and leisure activities which include responsible use of the Internet; - refer interested parents to organisations listed in the "Online safety Links"; - advise that they check whether their child's use of the Internet elsewhere in the community is covered by an appropriate Acceptable Use Agreement and if they understand the rules.
+• advise that they check whether their child's use of the Internet elsewhere in the community is covered by an appropriate Acceptable Use Agreement and if they understand the rules.

-16. Complaints
+17. Complaints